evangelistalab/forte/tests/methods/README.md

 After running the tests, the test script will write out a list of all the test that failed in the file `failed_tests.yaml`.
 To run only the tests contained in this file call `run_forte_tests.py` with the option `--failed`.

 ## Test script options
 There are other optional arguments that can be used to modify the behavior of the test script.
 To list them just run `python run_forte_tests.py --help`.
-Here is the otput of this command:
+Here is the output of this command:
 ```
 > python run_forte_tests.py --help